Miles Smith Farm: History

 Miles Smith first farmed the area in 1830.
-He was a stone mason by trade, helping the neighboring Shakers with their stonework and providing food from his dairy cattle, goats, and pigs.
+He was a stonemason by trade, helping the neighboring Shakers with their stonework and providing food from his dairy cattle, goats, and pigs.
 Smith knew the area well and farmed extensively, becoming the town of Loudon's hog reeve and field driver.
 Smith now resides in the cemetery on the farm along with others who have farmed the area over the years.

 In 1918, Sarah Adeline Whitehouse bought the property.
 Whitehouse was a midwife who helped to bring over 45 children into the world, and she was also known as the "best shot in Loudon" and filled the farmhouse attic with deer antlers.

 In 2002, the current iteration of Miles Smith Farm was founded with just two pregnant Scottish Highland cows.
 In 2005, the first beef sales were made at a local cooperative market and a solar-powered store on the farm property opened in 2011.
 And in 2012, the first short-term rental unit was opened.

 In the past, the farm recovered over 200 acres of off-pasture farmland, including land belonging to St. Paul's School.
 St. Paul's strongly supports local agriculture and the local economy by making some of its unused land available to local farmers.
 The New Hampshire Audubon manages the land and also provides a natural habitat for grassland birds such as grasshopper sparrows and eastern meadowlarks.

 In 2018, Miles Smith Farm participated in a program to extend the time when their cattle can graze from four to six months a year up to eight months a year by allowing the cattle to feed on turnips during the colder months.

 Miles Smith Farm is famous for its friendly Scottish Highland cattle.

 The farm store closed in 2024 and is now a private residence.